-Genotypes differed the effect of leaf senescence on intra-tree leaf modifier co-occurrence patterns.
+Genotypes differed in the effect of leaf senescence on intra-tree leaf modifier co-occurrence patterns.
 Genotypes did not differ in the effect of senescence on SES values for leaf modifiers at the scale of individual leaves (X2=1.84 p=0.17); however, the MVCP analysis revealed that this was due to contrasting co-occurrence patterns among pairs of species.
 The effect of leaf senescence was significant for both leaf modifier co-occurrences (i.e., clustering) and checkers (i.e., dispersion), while tree genotype only had a significant effect on leaf modifier checkers (Table 2), suggesting that genotypes primarily differed in the dispersive effect of senescence on leaf modifiers.

 Genotypic variation contributed to bipartite network structure that shifted as a result of leaf senescence.
-The senescent leaf bipartite network displayed low similarity to the healthy bipartite network (Mantel R = -0.11, p = 0.537).
+The senescent leaf bipartite network displayed low similarity to the healthy bipartite network (Mantel R = -0.11, p = 0.537), i.e., they were very different in the interation networks they supported.
 A major structural difference was that modularity increased from senescent (0.17) to healthy (0.23) leaves with several genotypes shifting their module membership as a result of senescence (Fig. 2).

 Genetically based susceptibility to P. betae is linked to leaf senescence

-Early senescence of leaves was driven by genetically based susceptibility to P. betae Leaf mod percent leaves colonized was 32% lower on healthy leaves (REML: X2 = 3.97, p = 0.046).
+Early senescence of leaves was driven by genetically based susceptibility to P. betae.
+Leaf mod percent leaves colonized was 32% lower on healthy leaves (REML: X2 = 3.97, p = 0.046).
 Genotype was a significant predictor of the difference between percent leaves colonized leaves (REML: X2 = 4.42, p = 0.035), percent of leaves with single (X2=3.77, p = 0.052) and double (X2=5.38, p = 0.020) P. betae galls (Fig. 3).

 Discussion

-These results support our hypothesis that genotypic variation in a foundation species interaction with a keystone herbivore can impact the structure of a network of associated species.
+I think there are several issues that are best developed in separate subsections.
+Are these the main issues you see?
+Others?

+Mechanistic basis of an interacting foundations species hypothesis – sink-source relationships and premature leaf abscission

+Genetics of network structure -

+Senescence relationships with community succession – our findings show how the presence of one organisms can change the quality of the resource for subsequent organisms and how this relates to larger scales of succession in which foundation plant species in early succession create the conditions for subsequent communities via their modification of the soil environment and other aspects that favor a new community.

+These results support our interacting foundation species hypothesis Keith et al. 2010; Busby et al. 2014), in which the genetics-based interactions of two or more species can define the richness, abundance and composition of a much larger community.
+Our findings expand upon their findings to include the structure of a network of associated species.
+This extension is important because richness, abundance and composition are descriptive statistics, but do not directly address the potential underlying mechanisms.
+Our mechanistic, genetics-based network analysis is based upon species interactions and the underlying sink-source/induced premature leaf abscission mechanisms that can drive these higher order patterns.
 Three lines of evidence support this conclusion.
 First, genotype and leaf senescence influenced the co-occurrence patterns of leaf modifiers both within and among trees with the senescence of leaves leading to greater dispersion of leaf modifiers within trees.
 Second, the tree genotypes and leaf modifier bipartite network structure showed low similarity between senescing and healthy leaves with the healthy network exhibiting a higher level of modularity.
 Third, genotypes varied in their senescence response to P. betae.
 Together these results indicate that the tree trait, leaf senescence, is genetically based and contributes to the structure of a leaf modifier interaction network.